erock25/urdb-tariff-viewer_v3/docs/user-guide/tariff-builder.md

 **Changes not saving:**
 - Solution: Ensure you clicked the "💾 Save Tariff" button in the Preview & Save tab

-### Getting Help

-If you encounter issues:
-1. Check the validation messages in the Preview & Save tab
-2. Review your configuration in each section
-3. Use the JSON Preview to inspect the structure
-4. Compare with existing sample tariffs in the `data/tariffs/` directory

 ## JSON Structure Reference

 The Tariff Builder creates JSON files compatible with the U.S. Utility Rate Database (URDB) format.
 Key fields include: